Donald Knowles

-Donald Rowland Knowles OBE (14 July 1898 - 26 September 1977 was an Anglican bishop and the first Bahamian-born Archdeacon in the Bahamas.
+Donald Rowland Knowles OBE (14 July 1898 – 26 September 1977) was an Anglican bishop.
+He was the first Bahamian-born Archdeacon of the Bahamas and served as Bishop of Antigua from 1953 to 1969.

-Early life
+Life and career

-Knowles was born on Long Island, Bahamas on 14 July 1898 and educated at Hatfield College, Durham and ordained in 1923.
+Knowles was born on Long Island, Bahamas, on 14 July 1898.
+He was educated at Hatfield College, Durham, and was ordained in 1923.

-Career

-He began his career as a Curate on Andros Island after which he was Priest in Charge on Acklins Island, then Rector of St. Matthews Church, Nassau.
+He began his ministry as a curate on Andros, and subsequently served as priest-in-charge on Acklins and rector of St Matthew's Church, Nassau.
+He later became Archdeacon of the Bahamas.

-Later he was Archdeacon of the Bahamas and, in 1953, he was ordained to the episcopate as Bishop of Antigua, a post he held for 16 years, until the end of 1969.
+In 1953, Knowles was consecrated Bishop of Antigua, serving in the post until his retirement at the end of 1969.
+He died on 26 September 1977, aged 79.

-Death

-Knowles died on 26 September 1977, aged 79.